Dr. Jason Branford

 Jason Branford is a research associate (postdoc) in the Ethics in Information Technology (EIT) research group at the Department of Informatics, Universität Hamburg.

-In his doctoral dissertation (LMU Munich), Jason sought to shift the focus in the human enhancement debate from the enhancing of human bodies to the enhancing of human lives.
-In particular, following Dewey, he emphasised the socially embedded character of human life and argued that this ought shape the way we think about both enhancing it, and the kinds of considerations that should be brought to bare on existing proposals for enhancing particular forms of human functionality.
+In his doctoral dissertation (LMU Munich), Jason sought to shift the focus in the human enhancement debate away from the enhancement of human bodies to the enhancement of human lives.
+Following Dewey, he emphasised the socially embedded character of human life and argued that this ought shape the way we think about both enhancing it, and the kinds of considerations that should be brought to bare on existing proposals for enhancing particular forms of human functionality.
+Specifically, that such technologies need to be considered from within existing social settings shaped by various social and structural injustices.

 Research Area